3.2. Archiving data to the HPC archive and IDA storage services

 [kkayttaj@taito-login3 ~]$ ils /hpc_archive/old_archive/kkayttaj /hpc_archive/old_archive/kkayttaj: [kkayttaj@taito-login3 ~]$ iget /hpc_archive/old_archive/kkayttaj/old_project.tgz

-Once you have conifgured the connection, you can upload and download files between Taito and IDA with commands:
+Uploading and downloading files and directories between Taito and IDA is done with commands:

 ida upload target_in_ida local_file ida download target_in_ida local_file